 - But the region where the most countries have jailed or prosecuted former leaders over the last two decades is Latin America.
 In Peru, every president but one who served between 1985 and 2018 has been arrested or charged.

 - Former Mexican President Enrique Peña Nieto is under investigation for alleged corruption but has not been charged.

 In the vast majority of cases all over the world, the charges former leaders have faced relate to corruption.

 - Because we were looking at cases where leaders were jailed or prosecuted after leaving office, we didn't include impeachments and didn't automatically include coups — though cases where leaders were detained following coups are in the "complicated" category.

 - We did include cases where ex-leaders were prosecuted in absentia or faced charges that were later dropped.
 We didn't include cases where leaders left office before 2000 but were charged more recently (Chile's Augusto Pinochet, for example).
-We didn't include cases where the charges came solely from international courts.
+We didn't include cases where the charges came solely from international courts (thus, no Vladimir Putin).

 - In the vast majority of these cases, the ex-leader was prosecuted or jailed for their activities in office, rather than before or after.

 - We were only considering leaders who held the most powerful political office in each country, though that required judgment calls in a few cases.

 Editor's note: This story has been updated with additional context after the indictment of former President Trump.